Need Help? Just Ask.

 If you have decided that you wish to pursue an inadequate lighting accident claim you will need to determine who was liable for your accident and injuries sustained.
 If there has been any contributory negligence on your part, you may not be eligible to make a claim.

-If you sustained injuries in public place*, such as a supermarket, due to inadequate lighting the owner of the building or property is likely to be found responsible.
+If you sustained injuries in a public place, such as a supermarket or cinema, due to inadequate lighting the owner of the building or property is likely to be found responsible.
 Under the Occupiers’ Liability Act 1995 an occupier of a premises owes a duty of care to any visitors to ensure that their health and safety is a priority.
-For example, if you sustained injuries* in a block of apartments then the owner of the building will be responsible.
+For example, if you sustained injuries in a block of apartments then the owner of the building will be responsible.
 If it is the case, where maintenance of a public building is outsourced, the owner may still be found liable for failing to maintain and monitor the building.

 Other areas that are supposed to be maintained for safe public use such as a car park or on the street, must also ensure that adequate lighting is in place to prevent accidents.
 For many public areas like parks, streets etc it may be the county council that may be liable.
 It is their duty to ensure that the area in which they are located is safe and all issues are maintained and fixed as soon as possible.